ampledata/ampledata.github.com/articles/radio_security.md

+# Land Mobile Radio Security

 This article is a review of the security features of various Land Mobile Radio Systems available presently.
-There are many communications products that offer features labeled as 'secure', and there are just as many folk ideas of what 'secure' means.
-An attempt has been made to develop a rubric through which and a user of a Land Mobile System can select the features of a System that make it 'secure' to them.
+There are many communications products that offer features labeled as 'secure', and there are just as many notions of what 'secure' means.
+I will develop a rubric through which the user of a Land Mobile System can select the features of a System that make it 'secure' to them.

 One of the primary uses of LMR systems is for Push-to-Talk voice communication, where human voice is the medium.
 Most LMR systems do not protect this medium in